 Amanda Stent, NLP Architect, Office of the CTO, Bloomberg

 Katherine Maher, Chief Executive Officer and Executive Director, Wikimedia Foundation

 3:00PM: Coffee Break

 3:20PM: Cities, Satellites and Sensors.
 As the Earth is increasingly mapped and studied by cameras and sensors, new sources of data are available to help people make sense of the world.
-How is information from sensors- at every altitude- converted into content and media that people consume?
+How is information from sensors—at every altitude—converted into content and media that people consume?
 What are the implications for privacy?
+With speakers:

 4:00PM: Panel: The Chinese User Experience.
 The Chinese media and information ecosystem is developing amidst a different set of constraints.
 What can we learn from the Chinese user experience?
-An expert on Chinese media and technology behavior gives us a nuanced look at the good and bad of media and technology innovation in China.
+Experts on Chinese media and technology behavior will give us a nuanced look at the good and bad of media and technology innovation in China.
+With speakers:

 Location & Map